Cameron-S1/Lingo/README.md

 ### Installation

-1. Clone the repository (if applicable) or download the source code.
+1. Clone the repository or download the source code.
 2. Navigate to the project directory in your terminal.
 3. Install dependencies:
     ```bash